 An NCS is still considered an independent contractor.
 Based on your own state’s rules she may be required to receive 1099.
 For a free phone consultation please contact Homepay.com.
 They specialize in nanny/Newborn Care Specialist tax laws and payroll services and will answer any questions you have regarding taxes.

 What accommodations are required for the NCS?

-For 24-hour care the NCS will lightly sleep when the baby is sleeping.
-Most families a bed or a comfortable space for the Newborn Care Specialist.
+For 24-hour care, the NCS will lightly sleep when the baby is sleeping.
+Most families have a bed or a comfortable space for the Newborn Care Specialist.
 Accommodations should be discussed with the NCS that you decide to work with.
 It is their choice to sleep in the room with the baby or in a separate living space with a baby monitor.
-For overnight shifts you can ask the NCS to stay in the baby’s room or you can choose to provide the NCS with a separate living space with a baby monitor where she can read, work on the computer, or watch TV after her other duties are finished and the baby is sleeping.
+For overnight shifts, you can ask the NCS to stay in the baby’s room or you can choose to provide the NCS with a separate living space with a baby monitor where she can read, work on the computer, or watch TV after her other duties are finished and the baby is sleeping.